splatlab/mantis/README.md

         <num_threads>
                     number of threads
 ```
-The command takes the following options :
- - `--input-prefix,-p`: the index directory.
- - `--threads,-t`: number of threads (default: `1`)

 This step is will reduce the size of the color class
 significantly proportional to the original size of the color classes
 (The larger the color class, the more the size reduction.)